Ending Gender-Based Violence in Schools

 Urgent Actions Needed

-Arriving at a state where children and young people can obtain education in a safe and inclusive environment means eliminating threats to gender-based violence.
+Children and young people deserve to receive education in a safe and inclusive environment.
+Arriving at that state means eliminating threats to gender-based violence.

-At the national level, issues on SRGBV must be incorporated into national policies and action plans, with an emphasis on prevention, response and mitigation, and accountability.
+At the national level, governments must incorporate issues on SRGBV into national policies and action plans, with an emphasis on prevention, response and mitigation, and accountability.
 Enforcing regulations that enable gender-responsive solutions demonstrates governments’ leadership in addressing the issue and should compel stakeholders in the education sector to take action as well.

-Education itself plays a key role in cultivating values of respect, diversity, and equality that are vital to address the root causes of violence.
-Therefore, dedicating time and energy to raising awareness among students and education staff about gender-based violence as an urgent issue should be done at the school level.
-This includes creating curricula on violence prevention and gender equality, training staff in preventing and responding to SRGBV, and establishing safe spaces for dialogue and participation among students and communities.
+Education itself plays a key role.
+It can cultivate values of respect, diversity, and equality that are vital to addressing the root causes of violence.
+Therefore, schools should dedicate time and energy to raising awareness about gender-based violence as an urgent issue.
+This effort includes creating curricula on violence prevention and gender equality, training staff in preventing and responding to SRGBV, and establishing safe spaces for dialogue and participation among students and communities.

 Furthermore, the existence of a proper response mechanism to SRGBV cannot be overlooked.
-Schools and other actors in education must work together to establish confidential reporting mechanisms, healthcare services, and legal help that are accessible and child-sensitive.
-This will require robust coordination across all levels to understand perspectives, solve constraints, and build capacity to address the complex issue of GBV.
+Schools and other actors in education must work together to establish confidential reporting mechanisms, healthcare services, and legal help that are accessible, survivor-centered, and child-sensitive.
+This will require robust coordination across all levels.
+After all, it is important to understand perspectives, solve constraints, and build capacity to address the complex issue of GBV.

 Co-create positive impact for people and the planet.